YinHK-gameDev/unity-learn/Multiplayer & Network/Relay/Clients/README.md

 For a player to **deallocate from a Relay server (remove their allocation from the Relay server)**, they must send a **CLOSE message** to the Relay server.
 As a result, players must rebind to the Relay server through the connection flow after closing their connection.

+In a typical game session, every player closes their own connection, with the host closing their connection last.
+Because the host player is the one who created the join code, closing their connection triggers Relay to:

+- Release the host player’s allocation and the join code they created.
+- End the host player’s connection to the Relay server.

+When a player closes a connection, the Relay server updates all connected players to remove the disconnected player.

+> Relay servers also disconnect players if the **connection times out**.
+You can prevent timeouts by keeping the connection alive.

 DISCONNECT message \
 https://docs.unity.com/relay/en-us/manual/relay-message-protocol#DISCONNE